 - Biosecurity is a shared responsibility, with all participants having a role in delivering effective biosecurity outcomes.
-The Australian Government is responsible for international animal health and biosecurity matters that are intended to keep Australia free of exotic pathogens, pests and diseases, as well as disease reporting, export certification and trade negotiation.
-It also coordinates and provides advice on national policy for animal health and welfare. - Under the Australian Constitution, state and territory governments have legislative responsibility and enforcement powers for animal health services within their borders.
-These governments invest in veterinary officers and animal health inspectors so that Australia has a national, regional and local disease surveillance capability. - Australian governments both state and national have a close association with livestock industries, through each of the peak councils and rural R&D corporations.
+Underpinning this is the National Biosecurity Strategy, which provides a collective vision for Australia's future biosecurity system a biosecurity system that protects Australia's way of life.
+The strategy sets out roles and responsibilities of federal and state governments along with industry, community and research organisations and groups in delivering positive biosecurity outcomes. - The Australian Government is responsible for international animal health and biosecurity matters that are intended to keep Australia free of exotic pathogens, pests and diseases, as well as disease reporting, export certification and trade negotiation.
+It also coordinates and provides advice on national policy for animal health and welfare.
+Under the Australian Constitution, state and territory governments have legislative responsibility and enforcement powers for animal health services within their borders.
+These governments invest in veterinary officers and animal health inspectors so that Australia has a national, regional and local disease surveillance capability.

+Australian governments - both state and national - have a close association with livestock industries, through each of the peak industry councils and rural R&D corporations.
 This allows consultation between government and industry to determine national animal health priorities, participate in policy development, support targeted animal health activities and contribute to emergency responses.